 3. Use Voice-Over or Text to Tell the Story

 Movie trailers are short and crisp.
 Hence to convey the crux of the story, you may require some beneficial tools such as voice-over and on-screen text.
-You can either customize your voice-over text for the trailer or repurpose the dialogues from the film as a voice-over.
+You can either customize your voice-over text for the trailer or repurpose the dialogue from the film as a voice-over.

 4. Use Music to Set the Right Tone